On the Ubiquity of (Almost) Contact Structures in Hot MQCD at Intermediate Coupling: Introduction

-The remainder of the paper which is based on the proof of the aforementioned Proposition 1, is organised as follows.
-Section \ref{BASICS}, via two subsections, summarizes in \ref{MQGP limit} the ${\cal M}$-theory dual of large-$N$ thermal QCD and the ``MQGP limit'', and (Almost) Contact (3)(Metric) Structure(s) in \ref{AC3MS-basics}.
+The remainder of the paper which is based on the proof of the aforementioned Proposition 1, is organized as follows.
+Section \ref{MQGP limit} summarizes the type IIB/IIA dual of large-$N$ thermal QCD-like theories and the "MQGP limit", and the ${\cal M}$-theory uplift.
+In Section \ref{lp6-corrections}, via three subsections, the ${\cal M}$-theoretic ${\cal O}(R^4)$-corrections, their applications and when one would need to go beyond the same, are discussed.
+Section \ref{ACM3S-basics} summarizes the basics of Almost Contact Structures (ACS), Contact Structures (CS) and Almost Contact Metric Structures (ACMS) as well as Almost Contact 3-Structures (AC3S).
 In Lemma 1 in \ref{G2-M7x0}, we provide an explicit $G_2$ structure on $M_7 = S^1_{\cal M}\times_w M_6, M_6=S^1_{\rm thermal}\times_w M_5$ where $w$ implies a warped product and $M_5$ is a non-Einsteinian generalization of $T^{1,1}$, and evaluate the four $G_2$-structure torsion classes of $M_7$.
-In \ref{AC3MS-constructions}, explicit Almost Contact 3-Structures are constructed in Lemma 2 in \ref{AC3MS-M7-x0}.
-In Lemma 3 in \ref{AC3S-M7x0}, it is shown that the Almost Contact Structure on $M_7$ constructed in \ref{AC3MS-M7-x0} is in fact an Almost Contact Metric Structure.
-In Lemma 4 in \ref{C3S-M7x0}, we provide an explicit Contact (3) Structure on $M_7$.
-In \ref{Transverse-ACMS}, we provide an explict transverse $SU(3)$-structure arising from the $G_2$ structure constructed in Lemma 5 in \ref{G2-M7x0}.
+In \ref{ACM3S-constructions}, explicit Almost Contact 3-Structures are constructed in Lemma 2 in \ref{ACM3S-M7-x0}.
+In Lemma 3 in \ref{AC3S-M7x0}, it is shown that the Almost Contact Structure on $M_7$ constructed in \ref{ACM3S-M7-x0} is in fact an Almost Contact Metric Structure.
+In Lemma 4 in \ref{C3S-M7x0}, we provide explicit Contact 3-Structures on $M_7$.
+In \ref{Transverse-ACMS}, we provide an explicit transverse $SU(3)$-structure arising from the $G_2$ structure constructed in Lemma 5 in \ref{G2-M7x0}.
 In Lemma 6 in \ref{Transverse-SU3-CMS}, we provide an explicit transverse $SU(3)$-structure arising from the Contact Structure constructed in Lemma 4.
-There are four appendices.
-Appendix \ref{five-fold-coframes} quotes from \cite{OR4} the co-frames for the non-Einsteinian generalization of $T^{1,1}$.
-Appendix \ref{Omegas} lists out the independent components of $\Omega^1_a, \Omega^7_a, \Omega^a_{bc}$ that figure in $de^1 = \Omega^1_ae^a, de^7 = \Omega^7_ae^a, de^a = \Omega^a_{bc}e^b\wedge e^c, a=2,...,6$.
-In appendix \ref{Phi-etc}, expressions for $\Phi, *\Phi, *d\Phi, *d*\Phi$ relevant to \ref{G2-M7x0}, are listed out.
-Appendix \ref{Omega_-} has details of the computation of the transverse $SU(3)$-structure valued $\Omega_-$.
+Now, \ref{applications-Physics} is about understanding the implications and applications of the Math results obtained in sections \ref{G2-M7x0} - \ref{SU3-from-G2} wherein we present a conjecture pertaining to the non-supersymmetric swampland on one hand, and connect up on the other, the existence of Contact 3-Structures with entanglement entropy of relevant eternal black holes as well as chaos via pole-skipping.
+We also briefly review from previous works from our group, a connection between bulk-to-shear-viscosity ratio in terms of speed of sound and Contact 3-Structures, as well as a connection respectively between strong magnetic field photoproduction/pressure(energy)-anisotropic paramagnetic plasma Equation of State, and Contact/Almost Contact 3-Structures.
+The summary and concluding remarks are presented in \ref{summary}.
+Appendix \ref{Omega_-} provides details pertaining to solution of (\ref{iROmega-0}) and (\ref{Transverse-condition-iii}).